10 Fun things to do in Amsterdam in winter!

 #8 Shop at the 9 little streets

 The 9 little streets are Amsterdam’s small and picturesque shopping streets where you can still find some specialized and authentic shops from the 80s (yep, last century).
 Somehow these streets have a permanent Christmas vibe, but with the winter street decorations it is even more beautiful.
 Stop by at Pompadour to indulge in premium pastry, chocolates and hot drinks!
 See my previous blog on the 9 little streets.

 #9 Go ice skating

 Typical Dutch wintertime fun: ice skating on the frozen canals in Amsterdam.
-It is a unique experience but very rare so don’t put your money on it.
-The second best option is the beautifully lit and idyllic ice skating rink at the Museumplein.
-For me ice-skating is like breathing, but if you feel your legs might go in opposite direction, you can take ice-skate lessons.
+It is a unique experience, but very rare these days so don’t put your money on it.
+The second best option are the ice rinks at the Westerpark and the Amsterdam Winterparadise at the RAI.
+For me ice-skating is like breathing, but if you feel your legs might go in the opposite direction, you can take ice-skate lessons.
 Skates are for rent.
-This year, 2022, the ice skate rink opens on 12 November until 5 February 2023.

 #10 Cuddle up during a movie

 To stay warm, cuddle up to each other during a movie, preferably to someone you know.
-Ideally you book a love seat at the Pathé Tuschinski movie theater; it includes a snack and bubbles.
-The Tuschinski theater was built exactly 100 years ago in the dramatic Art Nouveau/Jugendstil style, hence a lust for the eye!
+Ideally you book a love seat at the Pathé Tuschinski movie theatre; it includes a snack and bubbles.
+The Tuschinski theatre was built exactly 100 years ago in the dramatic Art Nouveau/Jugendstil style, hence a lust for the eye!
 You can also try the most striking cinema in Amsterdam: the Eye Filmmuseum.
 Just take the free ferry behind Central Station across the river.